bernhardAxonIvy/doc/source/concepts/3rd-party-integration/process-extension.rst

 ==================

-Axon Ivy contains :ref:`extendible-process-elements` that can be used to address particular execution behaviour requirements none of the standard process elements can fulfill.
+Axon Ivy contains :ref:`extendible-process-elements` that can be used to address particular execution behavior requirements none of the standard process elements can fulfill.
 By implementing one of these Java interfaces any 3rd party logic can be weaved into the process during execution time.